· · AI

 Subdirectory loading is on-demand.
 Per the Landgraf quote earlier, subdirectory CLAUDE.md files only load when the session touches files in that subdirectory.
 This is fine for most projects but worth noting if you have a deeply nested team structure.
 A finance analyst running Claude Code from Departments/Finance/Q3-Close/ will get the root file, plus the Finance overlay, plus the Q3-Close overlay if there is one.
 Move into a different subfolder mid-session and the relevant CLAUDE.md will load when the session next touches a file there.
 This is a feature, not a bug, but it is also why size discipline at every level matters.

 In building Tallyfy, the version of this problem that bit hardest was not loading.
 It was drift.
 The root file was right when we wrote it.
 Six months later half of it was stale.
+From the engagements I’ve run since, drift is the part that catches every team off guard, because the file looks fine until it doesn’t.
 The fix is fairly small.
 Schedule a quarterly review on the calendar, refresh the root, regenerate tracks two and three, and move on.

 Where firm context is the kind of thing a compliance audit will care about, drift is itself a finding.
 The audit trail is the file’s git history if you keep the canonical in a repo, or SharePoint’s version history if you keep it in the document library.
 Either is fine.
 Pick one and stick with it.